Top 10 Twitter tips and tricks

 Twitter lists are an excellent method of filtering filter through the people you follow.
 To create a list, click the Lists link and then Create a list.
-After creating a list visit the persons profile page you wish to add and click the list icon, as shown in the picture to the right.
+After creating a list visit the persons profile page you want to add and click the list icon, as shown in the picture.
 Our Computers and Tech list is an example of a public list we created.

 Apple iPhones, Blackberry phones, Android phones, Windows phone 7 phones, and most of the other smart phones have Twitter applications.
 Take full advantage of these applications.
 For users who do not have smart phones Twitter also has extensive support for SMS, which can send tweets over a text message.

 - Mention your Twitter page as many places as you can, e.g. your business card, e-mail signatures, web page, blog, Facebook, etc.

 - Create a tweet button or at least your Twitter name on your pages, similar to the examples below.

 - Create a Twitter profile widget on your blog or website.